sharma-mitneu/sharma-mitneu/README.md

 <!--   You can also find me interested in robotics :robot: and how we can use deep learning to automate these robots.
 I've started exploring the field of electronics as well ✨ and hope to contribute to that field as well.  -->
 </p>

-<p align="center">When I'm not developing and coding, you can find me watching Netflix, Sports or listening to music.
-Playing football :soccer: was also on that list.</p>
+<p align="center">When I'm not developing and coding, you can find me watching Netflix, Sports or listening to music.</p>

 <!-- <p align="center"><a href="https://twitter.com/terabyte_17"><img src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" height=25> </a> -->